-Amec Foster Wheeler is conducting a number of studies to support the evaluation of potential remedial approaches.
-Monthly Progress Reports and approved Work Orders are available for review in the Information Repository.
-In general, the activities currently underway include:
+Amec Foster Wheeler conducted a number of studies to support the evaluation of potential remedial approaches.
+The Phase III Engineering Study Report and supporting reports, Monthly Progress Reports and approved Work Orders are available for review in the Information Repository, Phase III Engineering Study.
+In general, the activities included:

-- Developing and implementing a Community Involvement Program
+Developing and implementing a Communication and Community Involvement Plan

-In general, the engineering technologies and strategies being considered include:
+In general, the engineering technologies and strategies considered included: